133794m3r/i_am_not_alone/README.md

 # I Am Not Alone

-This project utilizes the creation of the chatbot to have a chat with anyone in a website.There are keywords, which triggers negative psychological words to show signs of sucicide or COVID-19 depression, to activate the hotline for the users in the chatbot.The chatbot supposed to aid users to avoid commitment of suicide nor depression.
+This project is a website that features a prototype of an interactive chatbot open to the public.
+The goal of the chatbot is to aid users to explore their feelings and for suicide prevention.
+When faced with specific keywords related to negative psychological emotions (such as ones that show signs of sucicide or COVID-19 depression), the chatbot would respond immediately and provide local crisis hotline for the users of the chatbot.

 This project has being created for the purposes of the Same Home Different Hacks hackathon during 6-12-2020 through 6-14-2020.

-This project has being created from the following members:
+Contributers:
 Macarthur Inbody, Richard Ho, Yiwen Dai, and Nithya Jayakumar